``Where the

 this day, riding her broomstick all over the world in search of Jesus.

-She visits the children of each house and leaves toys and candy for the
+She visits the children of each house and leaves toys and candy in

 good ones, and lumps of coal for the bad ones.
 Children leave out a